Olsonish/svg-sandbox/README.md

 * [Jade](http://jade-lang.com/) - Templating
 * [LESS](http://lesscss.org/) - CSS Preprocessor
 * [Semantic.gs](http://semantic.gs/) - CSS Grid
-* Going to attempt to use ember.js, d3.js, r2d3, vows, and typeScript
+* Along with some ember.js, d3.js, r2d3, vows, and typeScript

 ***

-This is a personal project for purposes of learning things.
+This is a personal project for purposes of learning new things.

 * [jitsu-demo](http://olsonish.svg-sandbox.nodejitsu.com/) - Deployed on jitsu